athrav138/HTML-CSS-AND-JS-SIMPLE-PROJECTS/README.md

 # HTML-CSS-AND-JS-SIMPLE-PROJECTS
 This is a simple and responsive web project built using HTML5 and CSS3.
 It demonstrates the basic structure of a webpage, including navigation, layout design, and styling techniques.
 This project is created for learning and showcasing frontend fundamentals.

-Perfect! 👇 Here’s **ready-to-copy README.md content** for all three projects — formatted neatly so you can paste it directly into GitHub.

----

 ## 🧮 Simple Calculator